 What do you know about Gabonese foods?
 Many people believe that African countries’ gastronomies are monotonous, which is not totally correct.

-Although culinary supplies will be limited to these desert locations, the Africans or Gabonese people always attempt to be creative and diversified.
+Although culinary supplies will be limited to these desert areas, Africans and Gabonese people always attempt to be creative in cooking.
 Everyone wants to make excellent dishes for their daily needs.
-Therefore, you should expect more from this cuisine.
+Therefore, you can expect more from this cuisine.

 One fascinating fact about Poulet Nyembwe is that it is not only Gabon’s national dish.
 The Republic of Congo, Democratic Republic of Congo, and Angola consider this dish their national food as well.

 Although chicken is the most frequently used ingredient in this Nyembwe recipe, you can still find some other variations of this treat made of beef, mutton, or even fish.
-Besides the protein, to make the food richer and healthier, they will also add veggies and spices.
+Besides the protein, to make the food richer and healthier, the locals will also add veggies and spices.

 This is the best illustration to show you how to make an ideal Gabonese Poulet Nyembwe.